jwplayer/ott-web-app/docs/workspaces.md

 platform-specific code.
 In the case of the web platform, this is all the Vite.js configuration and App.tsx for bootstrapping the app.

-We can add more platforms by adding a folder to the platforms folder.
+We can add more platforms by adding a folder to the `../platforms` folder.

 Each platform is a standalone application that may use other modules defined in the packages folder as dependencies.

-### Eslint, PostCSS and Stylelint
+### ESLint, PostCSS and Stylelint

-Besides the mentioned packages there are also three utility packages listed in the packages folder.
-These utility packages exist to align linting dependencies and configuration between the different packages.
+Besides the mentioned packages, there are also three utility packages listed in the configs folder.
+These utility packages exist to align linting dependencies and configurations between the different packages and apps.

 All packages depend on Eslint and need a configuration.
 The recommended way of doing this in a monorepo is by creating a local package.